septsea/calculus-with-almost-no-variables/README.md

 - Whatever method you like is fine.
 Just remember to compile them with `XeLaTeX`.
 - Well, I give up providing more suggestions.
 As long as you can compile it successfully, do whatever you like!

-The external fonts that I use are `Source Han Serif CN` and `Sarasa Mono SC Light`.
+The external fonts that I use are `Source Han Serif CN` and `Sarasa Mono SC`.
 You might want to install them or modify the font settings in `main.tex` first.

 Please feel free to read, modify or redistribute the book, where the *or* is of course an inclusive *or*.